-This portobello mushroom breakfast bake with eggs and spinach is super easy to make and loaded with flavor including garlic, butter, and Italian seasoning.
+This baked portobello mushroom breakfast recipe with eggs and spinach is super easy to make and loaded with flavor including garlic, butter, and Italian seasoning.
 It comes from back in my innkeeping days 10 years ago.
 We would host travelers from all over the world and exchange recipes, and this is one of them.

 WHAT YOU’LL NEED FOR THESE BAKED PORTOBELLO MUSHROOMS